 Actemra Recall Information

-As of this time, there has not been a recall of Actemra related to heart problems, stroke, pancreatitis, lung disease, or gastrointestinal perforation.
+As of January 2019, there has not been a recall of Actemra related to heart problems, stroke, pancreatitis, lung disease, or gastrointestinal perforation.